connormurray7/aws-jobs-environment/README.md

 	source ~/.bashrc

-If you use another type of shell then you will need to add the following line to your respective .rc
+If you use another type of shell then you will need to add the following line to your respective .rc and then source it.

 	alias pushjob=<path to home dir>/.aws_jobs/push_job.sh

 ### _Usage_
 For every job that you want to submit, you will need to create a "run.sh" file that contains what you want to run.
 The `pushjob` command will copy the contents of the directory that you're currently in and push it to the server.
 It will be placed into the job queue and run sequentially.

+###_Example_
+Ater installation, navigate inside the `example` folder.
+Execute the command

+	pushjob
+If installed correctly it should push the contents of the directory to the box.
+If it doesn't work, check to make sure that you sourced the `~/.bashrc` or if you don't use bash then you may need to add an alias (check the installation directions above).

+Now log onto your box,

+	cd $HOME/util/log
+	cat dir_watcher_stdout.log

+You should see "I ran my first job!"